 Better resolution means more details are captured, allowing for example to zoom-in on licence plates.
 1080p resolution is considered standard these days, but some dash cams records up to 4k.
 Remember that higher resolution means larger video files, more power and less night video quality; so it isn’t necessarily better.

-Garmin Dash Cam Mini Installation to our Ford Transit
+Install the Garmin Dash Cam Mini to the Ford Transit windshield

 There are 3 connections required to hard-wire the Garmin dash cams: positive (constant power from battery), negative (a.k.a. ground) and accessories (a.k.a. ignition).
 We recently upgraded our radio and we are well aware that we’ll easily find these three connections there.
 So our plan is to route the dash cam cable around the headliner, to the A-pillar, under the steering column then to the radio: